xcart/xcart-docs/_pages/kb_en/modules/multicurrency.md

 A customer will see the currency and the language of the country his IP belongs to.
 A language switch will be available only if {% link "translations" ref_1frAlu26 %} are enabled in the store.
 If there are no particular currency and translation defined for the customers location the store content will be displayed in the default currency and language.

 {% note warning %}
-The Multicurrency module affects only the prices representation, not the orders processing.
-All orders will be processed in the default store currency only.
+The currency that will be used for orders processing will depend on the payment gateway you are using.
+Some payments allow orders processing only in the default store currency.
+Others allow to accept payments in more than one currency.
+Please, check with your payment processing company for details.
 {% endnote %}